Beam Test Performance of AstroPix sensor with 120 GeV protons: Results

 \subsection{Energy Measurement}

 In the 120 GeV proton data analysis, only pixels with more than 1,000 matched hits were used to ensure sufficient statistics for each run.
 These pixels are predominantly located in the beam center region.
-For each selected pixel, the ToT distribution was fitted with a Landau function convoluted with a Gaussian function, and the Most Probable Value (MPV) was extracted from the fit.
-Figure~\ref{fig:protonfit} shows a representative two-dimensional hit map and the corresponding fitted ToT distributions for a $2 \times 2$ pixel region at the beam center, along with the associated fit parameter values.
+For each selected pixel, the ToT distribution was converted into an energy distribution using a pixel-by-pixel calibration curve.
+The resulting energy distribution was fitted with a Landau function convoluted with a Gaussian function, and the Most Probable Value (MPV) was extracted from the fit.
+Figure~\ref{fig:protonfit} shows a representative two-dimensional hit map and the corresponding fitted energy distributions for a $2 \times 2$ pixel region at the beam center, along with the associated fit parameter values.

-During the first overnight period, the beam intensity was increased from approximately 55,000 particles per spill to 20--30 million particles per spill, exposing the sensor to this condition for about ten minutes.
-Under this unexpectedly high beam-rate condition, the pixel dead time increased, the hit rate saturated, and substantially more data loss occurred compared with the other stable runs.
-Although the ToT spectrum for each pixel can still be well described by a Landau function convoluted with a Gaussian function, the first overnight run was excluded from the energy analysis.

-The two other stable runs had 237 and 402 pixels with more than one thousand matched hits, respectively.
-The ToTs of these pixels were fitted using a Landau function convoluted with a Gaussian function, from which the corresponding MPV values were extracted.
-After applying the calibrated curves, which are available for 61\% of the pixels, the MPV ToT values from 153 and 253 pixels were converted to deposited energy.
-Figure~\ref{fig:calibwproton} shows the resulting MPVs from these pixels at the beam center for two runs plotted on the calibration curve.
-Because both runs had an overlap of 97 pixels, the figure presents calibration results for a total of 406 pixels, all of which are located in rows 21 and below.
+Figure~\ref{fig:calibwproton} shows the resulting MPVs from these pixels at the beam center for two runs, plotted on the calibration curve.
 All MPV points fall within the energy range between 31~keV and 59.5~keV, as expected.
 The central intervals of the measured MIP energy, corresponding to 68\% (green) and 95\% (yellow) levels, are also overlaid.
-The upper panels of the figure show the ToT and energy distributions of the measured 120~GeV protons.
+The upper panels of the Figure~\ref{fig:calibwproton} show the ToT and energy distributions of the measured 120~GeV protons.
 The ToT distribution shape for 120 GeV protons exhibits a pixel-to-pixel variation comparable to those observed for 31, 59.5, and 81~keV calibration points, as shown in the left subpanel of Figure~\ref{fig:calibcurve}, while the corresponding energy distribution follows a Gaussian shape, as illustrated in the right subpanel of Figure~\ref{fig:calibwproton}.